-In this unit students focus on artworks as objects and examine how art elements, art principles, materials and techniques and artistic processes communicate meaning.
-They examine artists in different societies and cultures, and historical periods, and develop their own viewpoints about the meanings and messages of artworks.
-Students explore the practices of artists who have been inspired by ideas relating to personal and cultural identity.
+In Unit 1 students use Experiential learning in Making and Responding to explore ideas using the Creative Practice.
+They focus on the making of art and examine how artists communicate ideas and meaning in artworks.
+They examine artists in different societies, cultures and historical periods and develop their own interpretations and viewpoints about the meanings and messages of artworks.
+Students explore the practices of artists who have been inspired by ideas relating to personal identity.
 They study at least three artists and at least one artwork from each of the selected artists.
+Through their analysis and interpretation students learn how to formulate and substantiate personal opinions about artworks.
+Students learn about the components of the Creative Practice and explore areas of personal interest to develop a series of visual responses.
+They use a range of materials, techniques, processes and art forms to create a body of experimental work in response to their research of the practices of artists and their personal observations of artworks.